01-edu/UX-UI/subjects/ui/building-an-interface/styleguide/README.md

 **Deliverables:**

-- A PDF moodboard that includes:
+- A Figma moodboard that includes:
     - Pictures
     - 2 to 3 main colors
     - Examples of typography applied to graphic elements